Tufts Insurance Drug and Alcohol Treatment Coverage

 Your plan may even cover dependents and family members.
 However, you must always remember to verify with your insurance provider regarding your specific benefits.
 An insurance representative can verify the specifics of your substance abuse and addiction coverage.

 The process of entering a substance abuse treatment facility and confirming coverage can feel overwhelming.
-Tufts makes it easy to verify your coverage and review the specifics of your insurance plan online here.
+Tufts makes it easy to verify your coverage and review the specifics of your insurance plan online.
 You can also call the number on your insurance card and speak to a Tufts Insurance representative.

 You will also want to be sure that the facility you choose will accept Tufts healthcare insurance.
 American Addiction Centers (AAC) has a simple tool to verify your insurance online.
-You can also contact AAC’s toll-free hotline at 1-888-935-1318 and speak directly with an admissions navigator who understands the addiction treatment process from start to finish, including your insurance options.
+You can also contact AAC’s toll-free detox hotline and speak directly our team who understands the addiction treatment process from start to finish, including your insurance options.

 Types of Tufts Insurance Plans